How to Change a Flat Tire on a Car Step by Step

 When finished jacking, remove the nuts totally from their bolts, or, in some cases the nuts are as long as bolts so don't be alarmed by this (put in a place where they cannot be lost or roll away).

 Remove the tire by pulling it in the direction of the now exposed bolts.
 If you wheel used the long nuts, the wheel will come off when you remove the last nut.
 DO NOT twist or shake the wheel too roughly.
-If the wheel refuses to move give it a good kick.
+If the wheel refuses to move, give it a good kick.
 But don't overdo it as this can damage the straightness of the bolts and or cause the jack to become unsteady!
 After removing the flat, place it under the car near the jack.
 In the case that the jack fails, this tire will stop the car from dropping directly down onto its hub and damaging it.

 Line up the bolts or holes of the car hub with the holes located on the spare tire and push the wheel onto the hub.
 Finger tighten the nuts in a clockwise direction onto the hub using the cat and corner method (this means to tighten the bolt that is furthest away from the first one tightened, or tighten one nut then the opposing nut).
 This is done to maintain even pressure across the wheel so that the wheel would be flush on the hub without any tension.

 When finished, remove the flat tire from under the car and unwind or press release on a hydraulic jack to let down the jack until it can be removed.
 Use the wheel brace to fully tighten the nuts using the same 'cat and corner' method as mentioned above.
 Place the flat in the trunk where the spare was taken from and replace all of the other items used.
 Drive to the nearest tire repair garage you can find to replace the flat tire because you only have one spare!
 It is called a 'spare' for a reason, and should not to be used as often as an original tire.
-This is because most of the time it is not as strong, as the original tire, that is why limitations are placed on the spare tire!
+The spare most of the time it is not as strong, as the original tire, that is why limitations are placed on the spare tire!
 Therefore, get the flat patched or buy a new tire if you can afford it.
 Also get your other tires checked to see if they are worn down and need replacing.
 Do not wait until you get another flat.
 Remember we are trying to avoid having to change a flat tire on the road because the tire changing process can be risky (remember our above illustration).
-If you chose to buy a new tire or wheel take the flat to the nearest recycling factory.
+If you chose to buy a new tire or wheel, take the flat to the nearest recycling factory.

 How to change a spare tire - Which comes first?See results without voting